Gabriel-Benavidez/GChat/doc/WHY_NPCHAT.md

 - No formatting complications

 ## 🚀 Getting Started
-Just ask me for an invite, and I'll help you set up your BookChat account.
+Just ask me for an invite, and I'll help you set up your NPChat account.
 It takes just a minute to get started - all you need is a web browser!

 ---
 *Last updated: January 9, 2025*